BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 * Possibility to test products independently of their hardware
 * Possibility to conduct follow up tests for new security vulnerabilities for every product
 * Always up to date Security standards
-* Outline of the individual steps of penetration testing within the projects lifecycle
+* Outline of the individual steps of penetration testing within the project's lifecycle
 * Guideline on appropriate methods for processing the feedback of penetration tests

 ##### SUCCESS METRICS